 Students may apply for graduation online through myJSCC.
 Click on the Student tab/Student Records/Apply for Graduation.
 Graduation applications are also available on our website at www.jeffersonstate.edu/enroll/forms/ or in Enrollment Services at one our locations.
-Applications may be faxed to 205-856-8091.
 Students will be notified of their graduation status.